 (b) Personal ID and address proof

-Together with the documents listed below for the legal entity, you also need to provide verification of your personal identification and address.
+Together with the documents listed below for the legal entity, you also need to verify your identification and address.

 - PAN card copy of the proprietor